 Statements of Financial Position

-As at 30 June 2017, there has been no redemption by the issuer of the unquoted preference shares.
+As at 30 September 2017, there has been no redemption by the issuer of the unquoted preference shares.
 Accordingly, the balance remained the same when compared to 31 March 2017.
-The classification under current asset since 31 March 2017 represents the intention of management to dispose these preference shares when appropriate.
+The classification under current asset since 31 March 2017 represents the management's intention to dispose these preference shares when appropriate.